Monica Loughman: Media

+Personal life

+Loughman and her former partner, Robert Gabdullin, have one son, Damien (b.March 2010).

 Publication

 Loughman has co-written a book, The Irish Ballerina, with County Meath-based author, Jean Harrington, who helped the former Dublin prostitute Martina Keogh write her story in Survivor.
 Published in 2004 by Maverick House Publishers, the book discusses her childhood Russian experiences performing ballet.
 The book was reviewed in The Meath Chronicle and The Sunday Business Post and Loughman was interviewed for the magazine Woman's Way in December 2004.